python-kasa/python-kasa/docs/source/device.rst

     This means that you need to use the same event loop for subsequent requests.
     The library gives a warning ("Detected protocol reuse between different event loop") to hint if you are accessing the device incorrectly.

-Methods changing the state of the device do not invalidate the cache (i.e., there is no implicit :func:`SmartDevice.update()` call made by the library).
+Methods changing the state of the device do not invalidate the cache (i.e., there is no implicit :func:`Device.update()` call made by the library).
 You can assume that the operation has succeeded if no exception is raised.
 These methods will return the device response, which can be useful for some use cases.